Cultivating Leaders to Collaborate Across Cities + Schools

 When civic and educational leaders work together to put children and youth at the heart of urban planning, great things happen – from opening up school playgrounds in the evening in areas without parks to building more affordable housing near good schools.

 But too often, city-school collaboration doesn’t happen.
-City and school decision-makers operate in in siloes, without systems or a common language to bring them together.
+City and school decision-makers operate in silos, without systems or a common language to bring them together.
 As a result, countless opportunities are lost to strengthen communities for our children.

 CC+S launched the PLUS Leadership Initiative to work directly with cities and school districts to nurture ongoing city-school collaboration and find cross-cutting, win-win solutions.

 Since 2006, we’ve worked with more than a dozen cities and schools districts in the Bay Area and Sacramento to bring a new model for collaborative policymaking to life.
-This work has cultivated a regional network as well, where leaders tap into what their counterparts are doing elsewhere to apply to their cities.
-Plus, of the 50 graduate students who are now alumni of the PLUS Leadership Initiative, many are spreading this collaborative approach in cities around the country where they now work.
+This work has cultivated a regional network as well where leaders tap into what their counterparts are doing elsewhere to apply to their cities.
+Plus, many of the 50+ graduate students who are now alumni of the PLUS Leadership Initiative are spreading this collaborative approach in cities around the country where they now work.

 PLUS is the added value of Planning and Learning United for Systems-change